groupdocs-viewer/GroupDocs.Viewer-Products/english/viewer/java/odt.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Steps for Viewing ODT File in Java"
+    title_left: "Steps for View ODT File in Java"
     content_left: |
         [GroupDocs.Viewer](https://products.groupdocs.com/viewer/java/) makes it easy for Java developers to add ODT file viewing feature in their applications using a few lines of code.